 In late 2020, restrictions eased and we were able to meet face to face again.
 We started gathering at the Cabramatta German Austrian Club every Sunday morning.
 We began to regain some of the momentum that COVID had stolen and started exploring once again how we could engage in the mission of Jesus in our local communities while at the same time providing a harbour to equip and connect everyone who called themselves a part of the Cabramatta Vineyard Church.

 In mid 2022, Alysha & Glen Davidson stepped into the role of Lead Pastors of the Cabramatta Vineyard Church after serving as Assistant Pastors for several years.
-Alysha is one four Australians currently doing a mentorship program with South African Vineyard theologian, Derek Morphew.
-Greg took some well-earned long service leave to explore what this next season of life and ministry might hold.
+Alysha is one of four Australians currently doing a mentorship program with South African Vineyard theologian, Derek Morphew.
+Greg took some well-earned long service leave to explore what his next season of life and ministry might hold and in 2023 he retired from leadership at Cabramatta Vineyard and the Vineyard Churches Australia national board.
+He continues to serve and minister in both those spheres.

 Cabramatta Vineyard Church is an incorporated association governed by a missional council representing the different elements of a growing missional network.
 The Council oversees all of the affairs of the network – financial, administrative and pastoral.